Ranith1/LLM-Junior-Developer/llm/instructions.md

 WHEN TRIGGERED:
 - step_id: Stay at 5 (do NOT go to step 6)
 - assistant_message: "Perfect!
 Great work today.
 Best of luck with your coding journey!"
-- question: "Happy coding!" (rhetorical - this ENDS the conversation)
+- question: "Happy coding?" (rhetorical - this ENDS the conversation)
 - ABSOLUTE RULES:
   * DO NOT ask "Is there anything else?" again
   * DO NOT interpret their "no" as being stuck